toadstorm/MOPS/README.md

 ## Step 2: Configuring your Environment

-**Option 1: Plugin (17.5+ only)**
-First, locate your Houdini configuration directory.
+First, locate your **Houdini configuration directory** ($HSITE).
 This is where houdini.env typically is:

 * **Windows**: `My Documents\houdiniXX.Y`
 * **Mac OS**: `~/Library/Preferences/Houdini/XX.Y`
 * **Linux**: `~/houdiniXX.Y`

 Next, look for a directory in there called `packages`.
 If it doesn't exist, create it.
-Copy `MOPs.json` to the `packages` directory.
+Copy `MOPs.json` from the MOPs installation directory to the `packages` directory, e.g. `My Documents\houdini20.5\packages\MOPS.json`.

-Then edit MOPS.json and change the `MOPS` variable to match the MOPs install path you chose in step 1 (the directory that contains "otls", "scripts", and so on).
-On Windows, make sure to use forward slashes (`/`) instead of backslashes (`\`) when separating paths.
-For example, if you extracted MOPs to `C:\VFX\MOPs`, you would change the value of the `MOPS` variable at the top of the JSON to `"C:/VFX/MOPs"`.
-That's it!

-To verify your install, open Houdini and drop down a Geometry container, then dive inside.
-If you see MOPs nodes in the Tab menu, the installation was successful.
-You can also check the "+" button next to the Shelf menu and look for a shelf called "MOPs" to verify your installation.

-**Option 2: Edit Houdini.env**
-You need to add the MOPS installation directory to your Houdini environment file.
-For more information about the Houdini environment file, see [this help link](https://www.sidefx.com/docs/houdini/basics/config_env.html#setting-environment-variables).
-Edit your houdini.env file and create a variable called MOPS that points to the new folder you just extracted MOPs to.
-The folder you point to should be the one that contains "otls", "scripts", and "toolbar":
-`MOPS="/path/to/MOPS"`

-Finally, add `$MOPS` to your HOUDINI_PATH:
-`HOUDINI_PATH=$HOUDINI_PATH;$MOPS;&`

-If you already have a HOUDINI_PATH defined, you can simply append $MOPS to that existing HOUDINI_PATH.
-For example, if you're using both MOPs and QLib:
+Now open `MOPs.json` in a text editor.
+On line 4, you'll see a variable called "MOPS" followed by a file path in quotes.
+Change the file path to the **MOPs installation directory** (e.g. `C:/VFX/MOPs`).
+If you're using Windows, make sure that you are using *forward slashes* and not *backslashes* in the path.
+The path should remain in quotes.
+For example:

 ```
-MOPS="/path/to/MOPS"
-QLIB="/path/to/qlib"
-HOUDINI_PATH=$HOUDINI_PATH;$QLIB;$MOPS;&
+{
+   "env": [
+      {
+         "MOPS": "C:/VFX/MOPS"
+      }
+   ],
+   "hpath": [
+      "$MOPS"
+   ]
+}
 ```

-*Note:* On Linux and OSX, use `:` instead of `;` to separate your paths.

-It's important that your HOUDINI_PATH always ends in ;&.
-You can append any other paths you like, but the last path should be `&`.
-This will ensure that Houdini's built-in operators work normally.
+Save the file.

 ## Step 3: Test MOPs

 To ensure that the installation worked correctly, create a Geometry container and dive inside, then look for the "MOPs" entry in the Tab menu.
 Also look for a toolbar called "MOPS" in your shelf list.
 The MOPs Shelf contains some handy tools complete with their own documentation.

+## Step 4: Troubleshooting

+If you don't see MOPs nodes, there are a few things to check right away.

+1. **Are you in a Geometry container?** All MOPs nodes are SOPs, which means you won't see MOPs nodes unless you are inside a Geometry container.
+2. **Did you check your MOPs install path**?
+Make sure that line 4 of MOPs.json is pointing to the **MOPs installation directory** (e.g. `C:/VFX/MOPS`).
+This directory should contain this `README.md` file.
+3. **Do you have a Houdini.env?** If you already have a Houdini.env file in your Houdini configuration directory (specified in Step 2 above), it could be misconfigured.
+Try renaming it and restarting Houdini.
+If MOPs works, your environment is misconfigured.
+Open Houdini.env in a text editor and look for any lines that are defining HOUDINI_PATH.
+If you see any, ensure that every line defining HOUDINI_PATH includes $HOUDINI_PATH as one of the paths in the variable.
+Ensure that the last path defined is always the `&` character.
+For example, `HOUDINI_PATH=$HOUDINI_PATH;$QLIB;/path/to/my_tools/;&`.
+Use the semicolon to separate paths on Windows.
+Use the colon to separate paths on Mac OS or Linux.

 ### Usage basics: